Master Medical Coding and Pass the AAPC CPC Exam with Confidence

 Comprehensive training in ICD-10-CM diagnosis coding, CPT procedural coding, and HCPCS Level II — fully aligned to the AAPC CPC certification exam.
 Your gateway to healthcare revenue cycle and health informatics careers globally.

-Program Overview
+Strategic Overview

 The Professional Certification in Medical Coding (CPC Preparatory) is your definitive gateway into healthcare revenue cycle management and global health informatics careers.
 This program delivers comprehensive, exam-aligned training on ICD-10-CM, CPT, and HCPCS — the three coding systems that define professional medical coding practice — with every module structured to guarantee readiness for the AAPC Certified Professional Coder (CPC) examination.